 Tattooing is a complicated process that involves both artistic skill and hospital level cleanliness because it is a minor surgical procedure.
 The basics of tattooing encompass both the design, application and execution of the tattoo by the artist.
 It is far from a simple process and even at the most simple of tattoos the same standards have to be maintained to keep both artists and clients safe.
 Learning how to tattoo is a process that takes years and most artists consider themselves to be perpetually learning to keep their skills growing over the years and their artwork improving.

 The final basic element of tattooing is cleaning up after the tattoo.
-Tattooing involves blood and therefore contamination issues are at play; these can be life threatening for both artist and clients if proper safety measures are not followed.
+Tattooing involves blood and therefore contamination issues are at play. this can be life threatening for both artist and clients if proper safety measures are not followed.
 To a degree this is more important than the set up and the ability to actually draw the tattoo.
 Knowing what a “hot” surface is and how to disinfect it as well as proper sterilization techniques for the equipment can be life saving.